 Savannah College of Art and Design

-Known as “The University for Creative Careers,” Savannah College of Art and Design consistently appears on top ranking lists and for good reasons.
+Known as “The University for Creative Careers,” Savannah College of Art and Design consistently appears on top-ranking lists for good reasons.
 For one, SCAD offers more than 100 degrees and specializations—more than any other art and design university in the country.
-The top BFA in interior design from SCAD produces professionals that partner with major corporations like Disney, Amazon, Chick-fil-A, and more.
+The top BFA in interior design from SCAD produces professionals who partner with major corporations like Disney, Amazon, Chick-fil-A, and more.

 SCAD’s BFA in interior design is available in Atlanta, Savannah, and online.
 The program requires 180 hours of total credits, broken down into the following: